 Civil rights have become a progressively more complex component of legal relationships in Canada.
 Human rights laws forbid discrimination and harassment based on particular characteristics in areas including employment services, housing, and vocational associations.
-At Grover Law Firm, our civil rights lawyers are experienced and dedicated to litigating issues regarding the prohibited grounds of race, colour, ancestry, place of origin, religious beliefs, gender, age, physical disability, mental disability, marital status, family status, source of income, sexual orientation and related grounds.
+At Grover Law Firm, our civil rights lawyers in Calgary are experienced and dedicated to litigating issues regarding the prohibited grounds of race, colour, ancestry, place of origin, religious beliefs, gender, age, physical disability, mental disability, marital status, family status, source of income, sexual orientation and related grounds.
 Human rights must always be protected and these rights extend into your employment.

 Discrimination in the Workplace

 Discrimination against employees and job applicants is prohibited by Human Rights legislation.
 An employee or former employee may believe that they have endured discrimination during their employment on the basis of one of the protected grounds.
 This discrimination that transpired may have been related to an incident during employment or after the employee has been terminated.
 Human rights issues may also occur if an employee has been sexually harassed or assaulted at their place of work.

 How Grover Law Firm Can Help